 Summary, Scope, and Responsibilities

-The Center for Belonging and Community (SCBC) is committed to dismantling systems of oppression by actively centering and celebrating the voices and experiences of historically marginalized student identities.
+The SCBC is committed to dismantling systems of oppression by actively centering and celebrating the voices and experiences of historically marginalized student identities.
 We foster belonging by creating spaces that encourage agency, awareness, and self-advocacy.
 We collaborate with students to explore their identities, develop community, and build connections through programs grounded in intersectionality, equity, and justice.
+The center’s foundational values are centered around community, connection and support.

-Note: For the purpose of this position, LGBTQ+ is an acronym that includes, but is not limited to: lesbian, gay, bisexual, trans (including transgender, non-binary, genderqueer, genderfluid, agender, etc.), queer, intersex, asexual, and pansexual.
-Interested student DO NOT have to be LGBTQ+ but demonstrate commitment to creating supportive environments for LGBTQ+ students.
+Additional detail: For the purpose of this position, LGBTQ+ is an acronym that includes, but is not limited to: lesbian, gay, bisexual, trans (including transgender, non-binary, genderqueer, genderfluid, agender, etc.), queer, intersex, asexual, and pansexual.
+Interested students do not have to be LGBTQ+ to be considered.
+Considered Peer Advisors will demonstrate a commitment to creating supportive environments for LGBTQ+ students, regardless of their identity.

 Bates Leads Framework